Coquitlam Drainage: Your Ultimate Guide to Basement Waterproofing & Sump Pumps

 Our 300-foot commercial sewer camera with 512Hz locator finds the exact problem and marks underground pipe locations on the surface.
 Recorded video you can share with your insurer or strata.

-A sump pump is the heart of an active waterproofing system.
-It’s a submersible pump installed in a specially constructed basin, or sump pit, in the lowest part of your basement.
-When groundwater levels rise or your drainage system collects water, the sump pit fills.
-Once the water reaches a certain level, a float switch activates the pump, which then pumps the water out of the pit and away from your home’s foundation through a discharge pipe.
+If your drainage system is the shield, the sump pump is the heart that keeps it working.
+This submersible pump sits in a specially constructed basin, or sump pit, at the lowest point of your basement.
+As the interior or exterior drainage system collects water, it channels it into this pit.
+When the water level in the pit rises to a predetermined point, a float switch activates the pump, which then expels the water safely away from your home through a discharge pipe.

 Free Drainage Assessment